wp-plugins/better-wp-security/readme.txt

 NOTE: iThemes Security makes significant changers to your database and other site files which can be problematic, so a backup is strongly recommended before making any changes to your site with this plugin.
 While problems are rare, most support requests involve the failure to make a proper backup before installation.

-1. BEFORE YOU BEGIN: Back up your Wordpress database, config file, and .htaccess file.
+1. BEFORE YOU BEGIN: Back up your WordPress database, config file, and .htaccess file.
 We recommend using <a href="http://ithemes.com/purchase/backupbuddy">BackupBuddy</a>, our WordPress backup plugin for a complete site backup.
 2. Upload the zip file to the `/wp-content/plugins/` directory
 3. Unzip
 4. Activate the plugin through the 'Plugins' menu in WordPress